Porto Grande: Overview

 Porto Grande became an independent municipality in 1993.
-It has a tropical rainforest climate with a short dry season.

 The area around Porto Grande was first explored by gold miners, however nowadays it has become one of the biggest food producers in Amapá.
 It is a poor region where many homes do not have sewage system, and a quarter of the population does not have access to clean drinking water, however Porto Grande has one of the lowest illiteracy rates of Brazil.

 The Annual Pineapple Festival in September is a popular tourist attraction.
 Other attractions are the spa near the Araguari River.
 As of 2021, a regional hospital was being constructed in Porto Grande.

-Nature
+Geography

+It has a tropical rainforest climate with a short dry season.

 The municipality contains 7.72% of the 2369400 ha Amapá State Forest, a sustainable use conservation unit established in 2006.

 Economy

 Porto Grande is a major fruit producer in particular pineapples and oranges.
 Other economic activities are livestock like cattle, buffalo and pig, palm oil and pine plantations.